mavlink/qgc-user-guide/en/PlanView/pattern_survey.md

    ![Survey Menu](../../assets/plan/survey/survey_menu.jpg)

    This will add a survey grid to the map, and a *Survey* item to the mission list (on the right).
-1. On the map drag the vertices to the change the shape of the polygon.
+1. On the map drag the vertices to change the shape of the polygon.
 1. Click the `(+)` symbol between existing vertices to create a new vertix.
    The new vertix can then be dragged into a new position.